The Goodness of Motherhood (1 Timothy 2:8-15)

 This morning we come to a very difficult passage of Scripture.
 It’s one of the most difficult verses in all of Paul’s writings to understand.
 And understanding it is only half the problem.
 It’s also one of the most difficult writings to accept.
 It seems wildly out of date and possibly even offensive to the modern reader.
 If you bristled as you read this passage, you’re not alone.

-This morning I want to look ask three questions of this passage.
+This morning I want to ask three questions of this passage.
 One: why should we look at passages we don’t like?
 Two: what does Paul mean?
 Three: what does this mean for us today?

 One: Why should we look at passages we don’t like?

 Before we look at this passage in particular, we probably need to deal with the elephant in the room.
 All of us – and I include me – have passages of Scripture that we love.
-But other passages, including these ones, are not to our liking as much.
+But other passages, including this one, are not to our liking as much.
 We still may affirm them as God’s Word, but we struggle with their meaning.
 If we’re honest, we can relate to what Mark Twain said: “It’s not the parts of the Bible I don’t understand that I have the most trouble with.
 It’s the parts I do understand.”

 Peter wrote in 2 Peter 3:16 of Paul’s writings: